-What do great UX and consumer trust have in common?
+What do great UX and brand trust have in common?

 First of all, both have a huge impact on brand perception, and will make or break the user’s decision to invest their time, money and loyalty in a product or service.